xiaoshan1994/xiaoshan1994.github.io/content/english/post/english_0607.md

 ---
-title: "Feel struggling to response How are you?"
+title: "Feel struggling to response "How are you?""
 date: 2021-06-07T20:40:07+02:00
-description: 'Since I'm here I couldn't count that how many times people asking me 'how are you' and I actually don't know how to response this due to the difference of the greeting ways.'
+description: 'Since I'm here I couldn't count that how many times people asking me "how are you" and I actually don't know how to response this due to the difference of the greeting ways.'
 images:
 - https://contenthub-static.grammarly.com/blog/wp-content/uploads/2018/06/how-are-you-doing.jpg
 thumbnail: https://contenthub-static.grammarly.com/blog/wp-content/uploads/2018/06/how-are-you-doing.jpg